 How do the abiotic and biotic environments, the social environments, technologies, cultural knowledge, behaviors (including cognition), body features, brains and genes interact to shape the evolution and development of our traits and our world?

-The resources below represent our on-going efforts to create and curate teaching materials about the evolution of our species that may help students understand the core concepts and causal relationships relevant to understanding the sustainability challenges we face today.
+The resources below represent our on-going efforts to create and curate content and teaching materials about the evolution of our species that may help students understand the core concepts and causal relationships relevant to understanding the challenges to human well-being and sustainability we face today.
 The resources are organized by traits and themes (relationships among traits) that have more or less direct relevance to sustainability.
-Many of the resources help us understand our everyday behaviors and experiences, as well as human cooperation and our capacity to work together towards commons goals under specific conditions.
-Others are included because they may be more broadly helpful for student learning of human evolution, including the complex causes of human behaviors needed for the development of deeper and more transferable understanding of the complex causes inherent in the challenges of sustainable development.
+Our focus is on themes and resources that help us understand our everyday behaviors and experiences, as well as human cooperation and our capacity to work together towards common goals under specific conditions.
+Other themes are included because they may be more broadly helpful for student learning of human evolution and for the development of deeper and transferable understandings of the complex causes inherent in the challenges of sustainable development.

 These resources are continously being developed, so if you have a question or idea, or would like to use these resources in your classroom, please contact us to discuss.